The City of Boston is striving towards carbon neutrality while preparing for climate change and preserving our natural resources and historic sites.

 Boston’s 2019 Climate Action Plan update will set us on the path toward carbon neutrality.

 Want to take action now?
-Check out the new Climate Action Guide with tips for home, work, and school.
+Check out the City of Boston’s Climate Action Guide for tips for home, work, and school.

 Concerned about extreme temperatures and emergency preparedness?
 Visit https://www.boston.gov/heat